psu13/mutable-hakyll/posts/measurement.md

 Electrons (say) go in the left hole and the spin up stuff comes out the top and the spin down stuff comes out the bottom.
 We start with a beam of particles where each particle is in a completely random state.
+What ends up happening in this experiment is that half of the particles end up at the "spin up" hole and the other half end up at the "spin down" hole.
+This is a rather strange result given a classical understanding of electromagnetism.

-Since we can only observe two states it makes sense that a completely randomized beam should be the same as a beam where half of the particles are spin up and the other half are spin down.
-Therefore, we get a 50/50 split between the two resulting beams.
-A more rigorous argument that the answer here should be 50/50 is a bit subtle, and involves a more general notion of state and measurement than I have presented.
+A more rigorous _quantum mechanical_ argument that the answer here should be 50/50 is a bit subtle, and involves a more general notion of state and measurement than I have presented.
+But, it makes a certain amount of sense if you believe that all of those random particles are in a state that is a linear combination of $z$-up and $z$-down, and you also believe the Born rule.
+You then average over a uniform probability distribution and 50/50 seems like it should be right.[^1]
-I'll just leave it at that for now.
-In any case when you actually _run_ the experiment this is the answer you get, so there is that.[^1]

-Now we can arrange these boxes in various ways and learn more about how quantum systems behave when we measure them.
-Not surprisingly, if you put another $S_z$ box right after the first one and capture the stream of spin up particles, you get nothing but spin up particles.
+The literature is also full of much more complicated calculations of the path that a single particle should take through this experiment.
+But we are also going to ignore all of that.

+What is more interesting for us is what happens when you put multiple spin measuring boxes together and take sequential measurements.

+So, first suppose we put another $S_z$ box right after the first one.
+What we should observe is that all of the particles come out of the "spin up" hole of the second box.
+This seems very reasonable, since they are all spin up. particles.

 > <a href="../images/z-spin.pdf">
 <img src="../images/z-z-spin.pdf"></a>